Kamala Harris Is Seen As The Clear Front-Runner To Be Joe Biden's Running Mate

 "There was never a clear rationale of why her, and why she was running.
 She was running for too many reasons — every week there was another major policy thing," said Brian Brokaw, a longtime Harris adviser who ran her two campaigns for California attorney general.
 "People knew they liked her, but didn't know what she stood for."

 But since the coronavirus crisis began, Harris has been at the forefront of the congressional Democratic response.
-She's played a leading role in highlighting the fact that COVID-19 has hit African Americans harder than any other demographic group, and has repeatedly pressured the federal government to collect more data on that.
+She's played a leading role in highlighting the fact that COVID-19 has hit the Black community harder than any other demographic group, and has repeatedly pressured the federal government to collect more data on that.

 She also joined Vermont Sen. Bernie Sanders and other lawmakers pushing for monthly $2,000 payments to every American for as long as the pandemic lasts.

-Note: An earlier version of this story incorrectly referred to a slogan on a Kamala Harris campaign T-shirt.
-There was an image on the T-shirt but no text.
-Additionally, a survey of possible running mates was clarified to be multi-state, not national.